-Attached are the final draft versions Golden State Finance Authority (GSFA) audited financial statements as of and for the year ended December 31, and the draft communication letter to Those Charged with Governance as required by auditing standards generally accepted in the United States of America and Government Auditing Standards, issued by the Comptroller General of the United States.
-The financial statements contain an unmodified ("clean") audit opinion and the communications letter states that there were no significant matters identified in the course of the audit, nor were any audit adjustments proposed or made to the original trial balance prepared by management.
+Attached are the Golden State Finance Authority (GSFA) audited financial statements as of and for the year ended December 31, 2020, issued by Moss Adams LLP.
+The financial statements contain an unmodified ("clean") audit opinion.
+The auditors also issued a communication letter to Those Charged with Governance as required by auditing standards generally accepted in the United States of America as well as Government Auditing Standards, issued by the Comptroller General of the United States.
+In summary, the communication states that there were no significant matters identified in the course of the audit and no audit adjustments were proposed or made to the original trial balance prepared by management.

 The financial statements and communication letter to Those Charged with Governance provide information useful to Executive Committee members in exercising their fiduciary responsibility as the Audit Committee.
-Moss Adams will be present to address the audit and audit approach as well as answer any questions.
+Moss Adams presented the draft financial statements to the Executive Committee on May 12th and addressed their questions.
+The Executive Committee reviewed and approved the draft financial statements and communications letter acting in their capacity as the Audit Committee and have asked that the final financial statements be presented to the GSFA Board of Directors for their review and approval.